Wang Yang (politician): Guangdong (2007–2012)

 In 2009, Wang wished to re-instate the May Day week-long holiday in Guangdong.
 The holiday was removed from the calendar by central authorities a few years earlier.
 However, the decision was subsequently reversed by the central government.

 Wang won international praise for his handling of the Wukan protests in 2011.
 Wukan is a fishing village under the jurisdiction of the city of Shanwei; thousands of villagers rose in protest against what they saw as insufficient compensation for local residents during the sale of land by officials.
 Under Wang's leadership the provincial government offered concessions to protesting villagers and allowed local elections for a new village chief.

 During his term in Guangdong, Wang also became an outspoken critic of corruption and nepotism, reputedly putting him at odds with the family of the late general Ye Jianying.
 Ye's family had extensive economic and political interests in Guangdong and retained massive influence among the country's political elites, particularly the descendants of early Communist revolutionaries, better known as "Princelings".
 As a result, Wang's detractors considered him "politically unreliable", suggesting that Wang showed too much boldness in upstaging the status quo, under which most Princelings had benefited immensely.
-Wang was widely touted in the lead up the 18th National Congress of the Chinese Communist Party as a rising star, likely slated for Politburo Standing Committee (PSC) membership in 2012.
+Wang was widely touted in the lead up the 18th Party National Congress as a rising star, likely slated for Politburo Standing Committee (PSC) membership in 2012.
 However, it was said that Wang's poor relations with the Ye family reduced his chances of entering the PSC.
-Ultimately, the 18th PSC was dominated by people described as Princelings.
+Ultimately, the 18th PSC was dominated by people described as Princelings, where three of the seven members (Xi Jinping, Yu Zhengsheng, and Wang Qishan) belong to the princelings.